beugi19/Capital-Bikeshare/README.md

 d) What about air pollution and rush hour traffic?

+e) What are the effects of the Covid-19 pandemic?

 ## Technical details

 The programming language used was Python 3.7.7 64-bit.
 The following packages were used: pandas, numpy, seaborn, matplotlib.pyplot, scikit-learn, statsmodels, plotly, datetime, holidays, flask.